DharaniMangalapuri/Stale-vs-Fresh-Fruit-Vegetables/README.md

  we use image classification for determining the status of the fruit.

- By using prection function we predict the fruit.
+ By using prediction function we predict the fruit.